skywind3000/terminal/README.md

 terminal profile because you can enable "Close window when shell exists" in myprofile to avoid closing window manually after exists.

-You can use both Terminal and iTerm2 in Mac OS X as you like.
+You can use Terminal or iTerm2 in Mac OS X as you like.

 # Calling Cygwin from win32